 Today’s post is about how to prevent termites.
-How can a Southern California homeowner prevent termite infestations in the first place?
-Well, dear readers, it turns out there is quite a lot one can do to make one’s structure less attractive to termites.
+How can a Southern California homeowner prevent termite infestations in their home in the first place?
+Well, dear readers, it turns out there is quite a lot one can do to make one’s structure and property less attractive to termites.

 The fist thing to do is to think like a termite and consider the conditions and environment that your typical termite loves.

 Termites love wood: Although termites will consume other foods, cellulose is going to be their #1 choice.
 And that means wood.
 It’s that desire that conflicts with our 1st choice of building materials which is also wood.
 Does nature have a sense of humor or what?

 Termites love water: Nothing survives without water, and termites are no exception.
 It could be something as simple as rain or as unnoticeable as a leaky faucet, but termites will be attracted to a source of moisture when home shopping.

 Termites love dirt: Southern California is home to subterranean termite species that build their colonies in the ground.
 They love dirt and build tunnel systems extending down to three feet below the surface.
 Subterranean termites create mud tubes leading from these underground colonies to above ground food sources, like your house.

 So with these “termite must-haves” in mind, let’s ask some tough termite prevention questions about your property:

 – Are there water leaks in your home or water sources on your property?
 As we talked about, termites love water, and they are small so they don’t need a whole lot of it.
 If the water source comes from your home, they don’t have to work as hard.
 More time for eating and making more termites!
 However, if there is no water source, this can be very discouraging to your termite home shopper .
 And it’s not just in the house.
 Eliminate any standing or pooling water from around your home as well.